pkoning2/dtcyber-cyber1/README-build.txt

 install libsndfile-devel libSDL-devel".

-If a packaged version of wxWidgets 3.0 or later is available for your system, install that (the development files).
-If not, build wxWidgets from sources; see the wxWidgets documentation for details.
+If a packaged version of wxWidgets 3.0 or later is available for your system, install that (the development files, not just the runtime library -- typically this would have a package name like "wxwidgets-dev").
+If no packaged versionis available, build wxWidgets from sources; see the wxWidgets documentation for details.

     Note: you should build the wxWidgets shared libraries.
 For